 4. Eating the Blues Away

 Focus on eating foods to increase and stabilize your levels of serotonin as well as Omega 3 rich food.
-Resist the urge to cave into cravings for refined carbs like white bread, sugar and white rice.
-It may offer an initial feel good boost of serotonin, but it comes with a crash in blood sugar and may end up depleting your serotonin levels soon after.
-Seeds, nuts, legumes, root vegetables and leafy green veggies are all great choices.
+Resist the urge to cave into cravings for refined carbs like white bread, sugar, and white rice.
+It may offer an initial feel-good boost of serotonin, but it comes with a crash in blood sugar and may end up depleting your serotonin levels soon after.
+Seeds, nuts, legumes, root vegetables, and leafy green veggies are all great choices.
 Even a little dark chocolate is helpful.
-For more info no the benefits of dark chocolate read 5 Benefits of Chocolate for PCOS.
+For more info on the benefits of dark chocolate read 5 Benefits of Chocolate for PCOS.

 Exercise helps to boost serotonin in the brain.
 A brisk late morning or early afternoon walk when the sun is at its strongest will work wonders.
-Also try practicing yoga.
-Yinyasa styles like Bikram Yoga will give you both an aerobic lift and relaxation.
+Also, try practicing yoga.
+Vinyasa styles like Bikram Yoga will give you both an aerobic lift and relaxation.